ngmattt/U-Net-Segmentation-and-Classification-for-Predicting-Fixed-Orthodontics-Appliances/README.md

 A U-Net convolutional neural network is used to segment dental images.
 The model learns pixel-level masks identifying relevant orthodontic regions.
 The segmentation outputs are then used for visualization and feature extraction.

 ### Classification Models
-Features derived from the segmented images used include: area of braces and percentage of braces area.
+Features derived from the segmented images used include: area of braces and percentage of FOAs area.
 The models used include:
 - Logistic Regression
 - Random Forest
 - Decision Tree